-The concept of minimum viable product or MVP may not be clear to most of the aspiring entrepreneurs out there, am I correct?
+The concept of MVP may not be clear to most of the aspiring entrepreneurs out there, am I correct?
 So let’s start with the obvious, the definition.

-In layman’s terms, a minimum viable product (MVP) is a product with just enough features to validate a product idea by attracting early-adopter customers.
-The American entrepreneur, Eric Ries formulated the concept of MVP as the early stage of the product development cycle to collect user feedback on a product or idea, with the least possible effort.
+In layman’s terms, a minimum viable product is a product with just enough features to validate a product idea by attracting early-adopter customers.
+Eric Ries, the American entrepreneur, and author came up with the concept of Minimum Viable Product (MVP).
+He described it as the initial phase of the product development cycle.
+MVP helps receive customer feedback on an idea or product, without draining resources.

 Building MVP for your final product is the best way to move forward in startup culture, otherwise, it’s a mess of trial and error method where you end up losing a lot before gaining any insight, leave alone profits!